Snowflake-Labs/terraform-provider-snowflake/CONTRIBUTING.md

 host="<host of your account, e.g. organisation-account_name.snowflakecomputing.com>"
 ```

 We are aware that not everyone has access two multiple accounts, so the majority of tests can be run using just one account.
 The tests setup however, requires both profiles (`default` and `secondary_test_account`) to be present.
 You can use the same details for `secondary_test_account` as in the `default` one, if you don't plan to run tests requiring multiple accounts.
+The warning will be logged when setting up tests with just a single account.

 **⚠️ Important ⚠️** Some of the tests require the privileged role (like `ACCOUNTADMIN`).
 Otherwise, the managed objects may not be created.
 If you want to use lower role, you have to make sure it has all the necessary privileges added.